 Membership of the Joint Committee

-Details of representation on the Joint Committee at 17 March 2023 are shown on page 2.
+Details of representation on the Joint Committee at 17 March 2023 are shown on page 85.
+This section forms part of the management commentary.

 Approved on behalf of Strathclyde Concessionary Travel Scheme Joint Committee and signed on their behalf